terra-money/docs/docs/dev/spec-distribution.md

 ## Proposals

+### CommunityPoolSpendProposal

 The Distribution module defines a special proposal that upon being passed, will disburse the coins specified in `Amount` to the `Recipient` account using funds from the Community Pool.

-### `CommunityPoolSpendProposal`

 ```go
 type CommunityPoolSpendProposal struct {